 So in order to make people interested in your company and your product, you need a plan on how to make your accounts look appealing and professional.

 This may not be as easy as it seems since social media management is equal parts arts and science.
-You need someone who can be creative on one hand, but can also track and analyze the most important metrics on the other.
+You need someone who can be creative on one hand, but can also use social media automation tools and track and analyze the most important metrics on the other.
 A haphazard and erratic approach won’t do the trick and it can only hurt your business in the long run.

 Since 1990, small businesses have grown and shaped the job market in drastic ways, adding eight million jobs to the overall economy.
 It’s through strategic planning and outlining that these businesses have been able to grow and expand.